 “Time to make the donuts.”

-If you don’t remember that commercial from the ’80s and ’90s, it was a phrase Fred the Baker would mumble to himself as he woke up every day as he got ready to go to work at Dunkin’ Donuts.
+If you don’t remember that commercial from the ’80s and ’90s, it was a phrase that Fred the Baker would mumble to himself as he woke up every day while getting ready to go to work at Dunkin’ Donuts.
 Every day, the same thing, day in and day out.
 That’s how I felt when I would go to work… time to make the donuts.

-If you’ve ever had that feeling, then you’ve come to the right place.
-This site is here to document our journey on the path to financial freedom and the adventures we’ve been on since.
+If you’ve ever had that feeling, you’re in good company… I get it.
+I started this site in 2015 to document our journey on the path to financial freedom and the adventures we’ve been on since.
 We reached financial independence and I left my job at the end of 2018.
 I’m now technically retired though I’ll likely continue to do all sorts of different and fun projects that will inevitably bring in some income.

 I’m here to discuss some of the different strategies and nuances of reaching financial independence.
-I also like to throw in some fun and different posts as well.
+I also like to throw in some posts about travel and other fun things that I think could be useful for you.

 I worked at a technology company where I started as an engineer just before the year 2000.
 Somehow I have a knack for finding my way into middle management with almost every job I’ve worked.
 And that’s what I ended up doing at this company from 2005 until the end of my career in 2018.

-Although I love technology, I started not enjoying my job after a number of years.
+Although I love technology, I started not enjoying my job after several years.
 But even worse, I actually hated having to go to work every day.

 So, I needed to find a way out, and financial independence was the best path for us.
 There are several different strategies to take yourself on the route to financial freedom.
 For us, that path was (and still is) a mix of a few items:

 Although I wanted to become financially independent for a long time, a big catalyst for my determination was when my daughter was born in 2010.
-It killed me to have to go to work every day and not be able to spend as much time as I want with her.
-When I reached FIRE (financial independence / retire early), my daughter was 8, so that means I’ll still get a few more years in before she becomes a teenager and start to despise both me and my wife! 😉
+It killed me to have to go to work every day and not be able to spend as much time as I wanted with her.
+When I reached FIRE (financial independence / retire early), my daughter was 8.
+Several years have passed since then but playing such a big part of her life then and still being there for her today when she needs me is amazing.

 Even more exciting is that kids watch and learn from their parents.
-Even when she was 7, my daughter was hoping to become an entrepreneur and be able to retire early if she can as well.
-We don’t push her to do anything, but I do ensure that she understands some of the different options in life so she can make smarter decisions.
+Even when she was 7, my daughter was hoping to become an entrepreneur and become financially independent as well.
+We don’t push her into anything, but I do ensure that she understands some of the different options in life so she can make smarter decisions… she’s pretty darn awesome!

 So that’s my story.